So You Want to be an AESOP Leader…

 - Commitment to AESOP as a first year experience meant for the benefit of the incoming class

 - Demonstrated cultural awareness and sensitivity

-- Willingness and excitement to spend time personalizing your trip
+- Willingness and excitement to spend time designing an awesome trip

 - Respect for and communication with co-leader (you should be excited about the special sauce they bring to the table!)

 - Excitement about and commitment to creating lasting connections with first-years

 - Agreement between co-leaders about what kind of trip you are interested in leading (something you are BOTH comfortable with and excited about)

 **If you are applying to a technical trip (backpacking, rock climbing, mountain biking, etc.) you must have experience in the activity.
 We also have many trips that are not technical (farm trips, day tripping, community engagement, etc.) that we are excited for new leaders to take on!

 A Few of the Skills Practiced During Leadership Week